Before and after crawl space encapsulation along with removal of garbage and debris.

-Crawl space encapsulation and sealing is a process that building experts recommend for transforming a dirty, damp space with mold and mildew into a clean, dry space where mold and mildew cannot form.
+Crawl space repair, encapsulation and sealing is a process that building experts recommend for transforming a dirty, damp space with mold and mildew into a clean, dry space where mold and mildew cannot form.

 An estimated 40 percent of the air in the first floor of your home comes from the crawl space or basement!